Whiskey Creek Ranch

 Casings

-Mom says the best casing are sheep gut casings and we have a tradition of getting them from Brooks Meat Packers, a local butcher shop.
-We seemed to have had the best luck there, as other sources have given us casings that broke very easily and made sausage making a nightmare.
+Mom says the best casing are sheep gut casings.
+We seemed to have had the best luck at our local butcher shop, as other sources have given us casings that broke very easily and made sausage making a nightmare.
 I am sure there are many different types and sources that work, but we tend to stick to what has served us well in the past.

 Soak your thawed casing salted water prior to use.
 Keep them in the water until you are about to thread them onto the sausage press.
 Don't allow them to dry out.